Options and renewals for retail leases

 - If the landlord fails to give the notice between these dates and eventually gives the notice to the tenant on 30 September 2019, the lease is extended by six months from this date.

 - This means the lease will expire on 31 March 2020, on the same terms and conditions as applied immediately before the expiry date.

-If the landlord does not provide the notice within the notice period, and the tenant does want the lease to be extended beyond the expiry date, the tenant can give the landlord written notice to terminate the lease.
-The date of lease termination must not be any earlier than the date of expiry of the original lease.
+If the landlord doesn’t provide the notice within the notice period and the tenant doesn’t want the lease to be extended beyond the expiry date, the tenant can give the landlord written notice to terminate the lease.
+The date of lease termination must not be any earlier than the expiry date of the original lease.